 - Use a light coloured paper or a solid background colour to make a document more colourful.

-- Avoid combining yellow & blue, and green & red, as these are difficult for people with colour blindness to distinguish.
+- Avoid combining yellow and blue, and green and red, as these are difficult for people with colour blindness to distinguish.

 - White text on a black background typically makes text look smaller, so you may need to increase the size and weight of the text.

 - Avoid placing text in front of an image or patterned background, as this makes it more difficult to read.

 Use a contrast analyser to ensure there is enough contrast between the foreground and background colours.
 WebAim provides an online colour contrast analyser which also gives guidance on the contrast ratio for normal and for large text.
 According to WCAG 2.1 standards, 4.5:1 is the minimum contrast ratio required for most text.